chapmanbe/6018_2017/README.md

 ## Course Schedule

 1. **Crash course**
     1. Working in Linux
     1. Using git
     1. Quick overview of Python

-1.  **Review of sublanguages (mathematical, computational, medical) and their symbols/notation **
-    1.  **Principles**
-        1. Common mathematical, computational, and medical symbols (and their meaning)

-    1.  **Application: Pseudo-code and program design**

 1. **Computational Environments and software engineering**